Level: ⚫⚫⚫⚫⚪ Advanced

 positive variables

-vm_cost_urban(j) Technical adjustment cost
+vm_cost_urban(j) Technical adjustment costs

 ;